Punktum-dk/dkhm-name-service-specification/README.md

 - If `ns1.enisp.dk` is name server for `eksempel.dk` a glue record is not inserted for `ns1.enisp.dk`, unless if the name server is also name server for `enisp.dk`.

 Please note that the above names are examples and do not relate to active domain names.

+<a id="required-amount-of-name-servers"></a>
+### Required Amount of Name Servers

+The minimum required number of name servers for a domain name registered with the DK Hostmaster registry is 2.

+Specifying fewer name servers at either registration time or in a name server change operation will result in an error.

+The maximum number of name servers for a domain name registered with the DK Hostmaster registry is 13.

+Specifying more name servers at either registration time or in a name server change operation will result in an error.

+<a id="required-responsiveness"></a>
+### Required Responsiveness

+At least two of the name servers specified at registration time or via a name server change operation are queried for responsiveness and the name servers have to respond for the domain name in question.

+Failure to adhere to this rule can result in error for the designated operation.

 <a id="dnssec"></a>
 ## DNSSEC